casperin/quadtree/README.md

 ## Status

-I wrote this on a Friday evening and half a Saturday.
-I just read about the algorithm and thought it'd be fun to implement in Rust because 1) recursive structures aren't always that easy in Rust, 2) I haven't done much with benchmarking, and 3) I wanted it to be generic enough to hold any number type (it is, and you can even extend it with your own type if you so desire).
+I wrote this on a Friday evening and half a Saturday after [reading a blog post on them](https://chidiwilliams.com/quadtrees/).
+I just read about the algorithm and thought it'd be fun to implement in Rust because 1) recursive structures aren't always that easy in Rust, 2) I haven't done much with benchmarking, and
+3) I wanted it to be generic enough to hold any number type (it is, and you can even extend it with your own type if you so desire).

 I did not add this to crates.io.